 Throughout the planning period, periodically evaluate development standards to ensure that projects are able to achieve maximum densities.
+Make revisions if review indicates that current standards pose a potential or actual constraint on achieving maximum densities.

 Timeframe: By mid-year 2024 and every two years thereafter and, if analysis indicates that further revisions are necessary, complete zoning amendments within the following year.